 Regarding the interferer power level, the modulation scheme for interfering signal is assumed as 16QAM and modulation scheme for wanted signal is assumed as QPSK.

 The values of the wanted signal and the interferer have been specified based on the declared sensitivity EISREFSENS_50M.
 This declared sensitivity is based on an FR2 signal of 50 MHz channel bandwidth (66 PRBs – 60kHz SCS), while the FRCs (used for the wanted signal) and the interferers have different channel bandwidth, bandwidth adaptation needs to be done then for each requirement.
+The wanted signal and interferingsignal power level can be calculated as follows:

+EISREFSENS_wanted = EISREFSENS_50M +10*log10(BWwanted/ BW50M)+( SNRwanted - SNR50M)+3

+EISREFSENS_interfer = EISREFSENS_50M +10*log10(BWinterfer/ BW50M)+ ICS-0.9

+Note: ICS in above equation = 14 dBc

 For example, for 50 MHz and 60 kHz SCS:

 - The wanted signal is specified based on G-FR2-A1-4 FRC which is 33 PRBs wide and 60 kHz SCS, so its value should be: